-concerns for the Deer Valley area must be resolved to create alternate routes for evacuation if Guardsman Pass and/or Deer Valley Drive became impassible.
+Emergency management concerns for the Deer Valley area must be resolved to create alternate routes for evacuation if Guardsman Pass and/or Deer Valley

+Drive became impassible.
 The City should work with surrounding subdivisions to come to agreement on utilization of private roads in the case of an emergency.
-Safe egress connections between Lower Deer Valley Drive, SR 248 and US 40 must be maintained.
+Safe egress connections between Lower Deer Valley and SR 248 and SR 40 must be maintained.

-8.5: Unique housing opportunities for employees and athletes.
+7.5: Unique housing opportunities for employees and athletes.

-Deer Valley Resort is committed to employee housing.
-Opportunities should be explored to provide additional workforce and/or affordable housing within the development of the Snow Park parking lots.
-Public/private partnerships in affordable housing in this area could go a long way to bring the City closer to meeting its workforce housing goals and decreasing Vehicle Miles Traveled (VMT).
+Deer Valley is committed to employee housing.
+Opportunities should be explored to provide additional workforce and/ or affordable housing within the development of the Snow Park parking lots.
+Public/private partnerships in affordable housing in this area could go a long way to bring the City closer to meeting its workforce housing goals and decreasing Vehicle Miles Travelled(VMT).

 As a world class recreation resort, opportunities should also be considered for athlete housing.
-The United States Ski Association (USSA) has made Park City its home, with the mogul and freestyle training at Deer Valley Resort.
+The United States Ski Association (USSA) has made Park City its home, with the mogul and freestyle training at Deer Valley.
 If Deer Valley Resort were interested in building athlete housing, the City should consider an amendment to the MPD.

-8.6: Lower Deer Valley: A soft edge shared by recreation enthusiasts and wildlife.
+7.6: Lower Deer Valley: A soft edge shared by recreation enthusiasts and wildlife.

-The edge of Lower Deer Valley includes Solamere, Morning Star, the Oaks, and Hidden Meadows subdivisions.
+The edge of Lower Deer Valley includes Solamere, Morning Star, Hidden Oaks, and Hidden Meadows subdivisions.
 These less dense neighborhoods are defined by the hillsides, surrounding open space, and magnificent views.
 Trails connect this area to the rest of Park City, including Park City Heights, Prospector, Masonic Hill, and Quinn's Junction.

 The neighborhoods along the edge of Lower Deer Valley should evolve as conservation neighborhoods, protecting the native vegetation and wildlife corridors.
 The City should adopt landscaping and irrigation incentives to make preservation of the natural vegetation common practice.
-Support for local renewable energy sources

-(solar and wind) within the neighborhood should guide amendments to HOAs and installation of renewable utilities.
+Support for local renewable energy sources (solar and wind) within the neighborhood should guide amendments to HOAs and installation of renewable utilities.
 Future site design for buildings and driveways should consider orientation to the sun to prevent the need for heating roofs and driveways.
+In addition, new community garden space should be located within common areas of subdivisions to allow neighbors to grow food locally, while learning tips and tricks for improving their harvest in this often challenging growing season!

-In addition, new community garden The natural edge surrounding Lower Deer Valley connects with the edge of Upper Deer Valley, Masonic Hill, and Quinn's neighborhoods, preserving wildlife corridors and trail connectivity.
+The natural edge surrounding Lower Deer Valley connects with the edge of Upper Deer Valley, Masonic Hill, and Quinn's neighborhoods, preserving wildlife corridors and trail connectivity.